melezhik/swat/README.md

     with that string
     at the very end.

-`begin:` `end:` markers decorate \`block of text\` to be found at return content.
+`begin:` `end:` markers decorate \`text blocks\` content.
 Markers should not be followed by any text at the same line.

-Also be aware if you leave "dangling" begin: marker without closing end: somewhere else this will result in \`block-of-text\` mode till the end of your test, which is probably not you want:
+Also be aware if you leave "dangling" begin: marker without closing end: somewhere else this will result in \`text block\` mode till the end of your test, which is probably not you want:

     begin:
     here we begin
     and till the very end of test
-    we are in `block-of-text` mode
+    we are in `text block` mode

 ### Perl Expressions